-Hi!
-My name is Brice Coffer, and I’m a research assistant in the Convective Storms Group here at NC State under the advisement of Dr. Matthew Parker.
-I use observations from our field projects to study how the environment affects the in-storm processes within supercells thunderstorms that eventually lead to tornadogenesis (or the lack thereof).
-I grew up in Texas, but I wised up and went to the University of Oklahoma for my undergraduate degree.
+Research scientist in the Convective Storms Group at NC State.
+I use observations from field projects to study how the environment affects the in-storm processes within supercells thunderstorms that eventually lead to tornadogenesis (or the lack thereof).
+I grew up in Texas, but went to the University of Oklahoma for my undergraduate degree.
 In addition to studying at OU, I also worked for the National Severe Storms Laboratory and interned at the Storm Prediction Center.
 While there, I participated in several field programs, including VORTEX2.
 My original interest in meteorology stemmed from tropical cyclones, however while working at NSSL and the SPC, as well as storm chasing throughout the Great Plains, I developed a deep passion for severe convective weather.